 The results do bear out the claim – low light performance is improved a touch, for brighter shots with more detail.

-The main thing that impressed us with the iPhone 11 last year was Night Mode, and it's back with the iPhone 12 – plus you can now use it with both the wide and the ultrawide sensor too.
+The main thing that impressed us with the iPhone 11 back in 2019 was Night Mode, and it's back with the iPhone 12 – plus you can now use it with both the wide and the ultrawide sensor too.

 Night Mode can detect when light levels are dropping, and you’ll be prompted to hold your phone still for up to 15 seconds, depending on the conditions, to brighten the photo through computational understanding over the exposure of the image.